Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If You Have More than Two Weeks

 Spend a night in Campeche.
 Or maybe two.
 Campeche is lovely — its old town is smaller, cleaner, prettier, and better put together than Mérida’s.
 There’s also a nice malecón, or path along the seafront.
-A lovely spot to spend some time.
+I wrote about my time in Campeche here.

 Spend a night or two in Mahahual.
 This beachside town on the Costa Maya is on the verge of getting super-popular — the way Tulum was 15 years ago.
 The time to visit is now, while it’s still a bit low-key, before the major developers arrive.

 If you REALLY want to, spend a night or two in Cancún, Playa Del Carmen, or Tulum.
 I’m not going to stop you.
 Just go in with measured expectations.
 They’re popular resort towns.
 Like I said, there are far better places to visit in the Yucatán Peninsula, and you’ve been to lots of them.
 (I’ve heard Isla Mujeres is quite nice, though.)

 See the Coba ruins.
 The Coba ruins are about 45 minutes west of Tulum and like the Mayapán ruins, you can climb them!
 The Gran Cenote makes a good stop on the way back (there are turtles swimming in it!) but know it’s much pricier than the cenotes near Mérida and Valladolíd.

 If you have the budget for a night or two in a resort, you’ll probably want to do it around the Riviera Maya.
 This part of Mexico is not lacking in resorts!
 Relaxing by the pool with a cocktail in hand can be a nice way to end your two-week Mexico road trip.